OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 To make a Template available to other users, you have two options:

 * Change the Template's group, and give it ``GROUP USE`` permissions.
-This will make the Template only available to users in that group (vDC).
+This will make the Template only available to users in that group (VDC).
 * Leave the Template in the oneadmin group, and give it ``OTHER USE`` permissions.
 This will make the Template available to every user in OpenNebula.

 |prepare-tmpl-chgrp|